jingxixu/collision_checker/README.md

 The first line of it indicates the total number of objects (obstacles + robot), followed by information about each object.
 The first line of each object is the number of its edges, followed by positions of each vertices.
 Whether these vertices show up in a clock-wise or counter clock-wise manner does not make a difference here as long as they are recorded in order.

-The last object is interpretted by the program as robot.
+The last object is interpretted by the program as the robot.

 ## Assumption
 This program assumes that